-Petrol and diesel ban: Q&A on the road to an electric future - BBC News
+How will the petrol and diesel ban work?

 Why are petrol and diesel cars being banned?

-Poor air quality is the "biggest environmental risk to public health in the UK" - thought to be linked to about 40,000 premature deaths a year in the UK - the government says.
-While air pollution has been mostly falling in the UK, in many cities nitrogen oxides- which form part of the discharge from car exhausts - regularly breach safe levels .
+Poor air quality is the "biggest environmental risk to public health in the UK" - thought to be linked to about 40,000 premature deaths a year - the government says.
+While air pollution has been mostly falling, in many cities nitrogen oxides - which form part of the discharge from car exhausts - regularly breach safe levels .

 Diesel vehicles produce the overwhelming majority of nitrogen oxide gases coming from roadside sources.

-The government was ordered by the courts to produce new plans to tackle illegal levels of harmful pollutant nitrogen dioxide, a form of the nitrogen oxide pollutants emitted by vehicles.
+The government was ordered by the courts to produce a new plan to tackle illegal levels of harmful pollutant nitrogen dioxide, a form of the nitrogen oxide pollutants emitted by vehicles.

+Hybrid vehicles, which combine petrol and electric motors, will not be included in the sales ban.

 Why now?

-Concern about air pollution is not new, but the issue has risen to prominence because the UK government lost court cases over caused by nitrogen dioxide levels.
+Concern about air pollution is not new, but the issue has risen to prominence because the UK government lost court cases over its plans to reduce nitrogen dioxide levels.
 It has been compounded by the fact car makers were found to be cheating emissions tests.

 Scientists are also more certain about the ways air pollution harms people.
-Recently, it has even been linked with dementia, although that link remains debatable.
+Recent studies have linked it to heart disease, lung problems and even dementia, although that link remains debatable.

-The High Court set an end-of-July deadline for the government to publish its clean air plans for tackling.
+It also comes amid growing concerns about the impact of global warming.

+A report by the UN's Intergovernmental Panel on Climate Change has warned that "rapid, far-reaching and unprecedented changes in all aspects of society" are needed to keep global temperatures from rising by more than 1.5C.

 What else is being done to reduce pollution?